anyshake/explorer/README.md

  - Seismic data checksum verification
  - Support reset from AnyShake Observer
  - LED indicators for power, ADC, and serial port
- - Easy to port to other MCUs / ADCs with existing firmware code
+ - Easy to port to other MCUs / ADCs with existing code

 ## Hardware